palswayam5/LLM-Model---Detect-AI-Generated-Text/README.md

 # BERT
 1. Since it is a Transformer model it consists of two major units which are **Encoder** and **Decoder** </br>
-        &emsp; i. **Encoder** --> As opposed to directional models, which read the text input sequentially (left-to-right or right-to-left), the Transformer encoder reads &emsp;the entire sequence of words at once.
+        &emsp; i. **Encoder** --> As opposed to directional models, which read the text input sequentially (left-to-right or right-to-left), the Transformer encoder reads the entire sequence of words at once.
 Therefore it is considered bidirectional, though it would be more accurate to say that it’s non-directional.
 This                           &emsp;characteristic allows the model to learn the context of a word based on all of its surroundings (left and right of the word).<br/>
         &emsp; ii. **Decoder** --> Predicts the output.
 Consists of several layers of connected neural newtwork layer. <br/>
   &emsp; (Note: Encoder creates embedded vector). <br/>
    &emsp;(To know more about BERT read [https://towardsdatascience.com/bert-explained-state-of-the-art-language-model-for-nlp-f8b21a9b6270]) <br/>